Suffering

 The Five Aggregates: Consciousness

 The Consciousness Aggregate refers to the mental process of awareness, of knowing.
-It plays a central role in generating the illusion of a separate self, one that experiences, interacts with, and stands apart from the external world.
+It plays a central role in generating the perception of a separate self, one that experiences, interacts with, and stands apart from the external world.

 But it’s important to understand: consciousness is not a continuous, ever-present stream.
 It doesn’t run in the background like a single unbroken light.